Summer Squash Soil Temperature Guide

 When to plant summer squash in your region

-Signs your soil is ready
+How to know your soil is ready